'Sense of regret' in Vatican over pope meeting with gay marriage opponent

 Rosica said he hoped the Davis incident and its aftermath would not distract from the significance of the U.S. trip.

 "The visit was extraordinary ... so to allow this to kind of overshadow it would be very unfortunate.
-This is not the centrepiece of the papal visit.
-This is one small part of it, but it is a loaded centrepiece."
+This is not the centerpiece of the papal visit.
+This is one small part of it, but it is a loaded centerpiece."

 (Additional reporting by Steve Bittenbender in Louisville, Kentucky and Alistair Bell in Washington DC; Editing by Crispian Balmer, Ralph Boulton, Richard Balmforth and Jonathan Oatis)